anarshi/Cardio/README.md

 # "Cardio" One Page theme for Drupal 8

-"Cardio" is a one page website template made by [PHIr](http://www.phir.co/) exclusively for Codrops.
+"Cardio" is a one page website theme for Drupal 8 with bootstrap framework.
+Designed & Developed by Themeza

+Html version template made by [PHIr](http://www.phir.co/) exclusively for Codrops.

 [Download on Codrops](http://tympanus.net/codrops/?p=24301)